-The Faculty of VCA and MCM draws together two historically distinguished Melbourne arts institutions to form a dynamic and youthful creative and performing arts research culture in Australia’s premier research university.
+The Faculty of Fine Arts and Music draws together two historically distinguished Melbourne arts institutions to form a dynamic and youthful creative and performing arts research culture in Australia’s premier research university.

 Research Centres and Units